openplanet-nl/nadeoapi-docs/docs/auth.md

   Authorization: nadeo_v1 t=<token>

 And make sure you're using the correct audience for the endpoint (see the table below).

+## Making requests from Openplanet
+If you need to make requests to APIs from an Openplanet plugin, you don't need to do any authentication yourself.
+Use the [NadeoServices dependency](https://openplanet.dev/docs/reference/nadeoservices).

 # Base URLs and audiences
 The API base URLs and their necessary audiences are: